rubocode/frontier.nvim/doc/design/strategy.md

 > Always go too far, because that’s where you will find the truth.
 > **Albert Camus**

-Since we are dealing with a case with about a dozen or so theme modules, breaking up the highlight groups and reusing them will be justified by the coherence of the elements inside each component (SRP and DRY principles also apply).
+We are dealing with about a dozen or so theme maps — connecting the _palette_ to each _profile_.
+The semantics in the map definitions are the anchors of the internal abstraction.
-Ultimately, it is a design trade-off that balances flexibility, durability and adaptability.
+This is a space to apply the wisdom of cohesion and coupling.

+The design also uses a heavy dose of the SRP and DRY principles.
+It also uses very small functions.
+This is going to make _Uncle Bob (Robert C. Martin)_ very happy.

 * Single Responsibilty Principle (SRP)
 * Don't Repeat Yourself (DRY)

 I initially preferred having a separate project for each theme.
-But then, I wanted to see how _lua_ allows me to deal with the problem of generalization in the simplest and most elegant way possible in light of not being able to define fixed interface definitions that are checked by the language itself statically.
+But then, I wanted to see how _lua_ allows me to deal with the problem of generalization in the simplest and most elegant way possible in light of not being able to take advantage of fixed interface definitions that are checked by the language itself statically.

 I started by creating a handful of folders and less than a dozen files inside each folder.
 Let's see where we get!